niccokunzmann/hanging_threads/README.rst

 The values in the example are defaults.
 This mean the check will happen 10 times per second.
 If a thread is frozen for at least 10 seconds then the stack is dumped into standard error stream.
 This happens again every 10 seconds while there is no changes in the stack registered during checks.
+Checks are done in intervals of 100ms.

 Note that it makes sense to save the thread object into variable so that you or somebody else can stop this annoying dumps if needed.